Office is a San Francisco-based creative studio that crafts strategies and designs experiences to make things better.

 What We Do

 We work with leading brands and emerging businesses to clarify their stories and create meaningful experiences that matter to people.
-This includes brand strategy, visual identities, packaging, advertising, digital experiences and environments.
+This includes brand strategy, visual identities, packaging, advertising, digital experiences, communications and environments.
 We don’t have a singular, proprietary process; we adapt to the unique needs, work processes and internal cultures of each client.
 But we find the most successful (and fun) relationships are truly collaborative.
 And the very best work is created together.
+In 2014, Office was awarded the Smithsonian's Cooper Hewitt National Design Award to honor lasting achievement in American design and recognize excellence, innovation and enhancement of the quality of life.
+The Office team was honored by First Lady Michelle Obama at the White House.

 Over the past 10+ years, we’ve been fortunate to help build brands we believe in.
 Whether a global Fortune 100 company or Silicon Valley start-up, for us, it’s about the organization’s potential and the client’s courage to differentiate through design.
 Some of our partners, past and present, include: